The Recipe Project

-The reviews for the project were for the most part very positive, Edible Brooklyn called the CD "A feast for the ears,".
-Time (magazine) wrote "Every once in a while you come across a project and think, I can’t believe no one has done this before,".
+The project received generally received positive reactions.
+An article on the project in Edible Brooklyn called the CD "A feast for the ears," Time magazine wrote "Every once in a while you come across a project and think, I can’t believe no one has done this before", while saying the song lyrics meant they were not suited for casual listening.